 as He is in no other!

 We cannot love Mary enough.
-Nor can we separate her from her Son any more than
+Nor can we separate her from her Son any

-Mary anew!
+Look at Mary anew!
 And if you do not stand back in stupefaction, you

 used by the United States Conference of Catholic Bishops (USCCB),

 had rendered it,